Originate/guide/scala/README.md

     val good = Option(math.random()) // And never have to worry about it again
     ```

-0. Avoid [`JavaConversions`](http://www.scala-lang.org/api/current/scala/collection/JavaConversions$.html), use [`JavaConverters`](http://www.scala-lang.org/api/current/scala/collection/JavaConverters$.html) and its multiple `asScala` and `asJava` methods.
+0. Do not use [`JavaConversions`](http://www.scala-lang.org/api/current/scala/collection/JavaConversions$.html), use [`JavaConverters`](http://www.scala-lang.org/api/current/scala/collection/JavaConverters$.html) and its multiple `asScala` and `asJava` methods.
 While `JavaConversions` may happen "automagically" at unexpected times, usually masquerading type errors, `JavaConverters` gives you explicit control of when conversions happen (only as dangerous as you want).
 You can then transparently use Java collections as if they were Scala collections, usually for performance or interoperability reasons:

     ```scala
     import scala.collection.JavaConverters.mapAsScalaMapConverter